-CS6550: Continuous Algorithms: Optimization and Sampling
+CS6550: Advanced Algorithms: Techniques for Optimization and Sampling

 Spring 2026.
 MW: 2-3:15pm, Klaus 1447

-Santosh Vempala, Klaus 2222, Office hour: TBD.
+Santosh Vempala, Klaus 2222, Office hour: Tue 1-2pm.

 The design of algorithms is traditionally a discrete endeavor.
 However, many advances have come from a continuous viewpoint.
 Typically, a continuous process, deterministic or randomized is designed (or shown) to have desirable properties, such as approaching an optimal solution or a desired distribution, and an algorithm is derived from this by appropriate discretization.
-We will use this viewpoint to develop several general techniques and build up to the state-of-the-art in polynomial algorithms for optimization and sampling.
+We will use this viewpoint to develop several general techniques and build up to state-of-the-art in polynomial algorithms for optimization and sampling.
 These techniques include:

 Prerequisite: CS6515 (graduate algorithms) or equivalent, basic knowledge of probability and linear algebra.